elisemercury/Duplicate-Image-Finder/performance.md

 - 128: `41.4836961` (utilization ~360%)

+# Blocking from the db is not fast.
+We need only to store the indexes.

 # Pure Compression time
 # No batched queue
 Time taken for first loop: 349.204719 seconds